The most popular snack in Norway by a distance is this humble four-finger chocolate-covered wafer. Introducing a true Norwegian icon: Kvikk Lunsj.

-In such a healthy and active country as Norway, I find it hard to comprehend that a chocolate bar has such a place in peoples hearts!
-Introducing to you, Kvikk Lunsj.
+In such a healthy and active country as Norway, I find it hard to comprehend that a chocolate bar has such a place in people's hearts!
+But that's exactly what this brand has.
+Introducing to you, the Kvikk Lunsj.

-Its distinctive red, yellow and green wrapping attracted me to pick one up the very first day I was in Oslo.
-Little did I know, I was about to take my first taste of a Norwegian legend!
+Its distinctive red, yellow and green wrapping attracted me to pick one up in a Norwegian supermarket on my very first day in Oslo.
+Little did I know, I was about to take my first taste of a Norwegian icon.

 A Kvikk Lunsj is pretty much exactly the same as a KitKat.
+More on this later!
 It has four fingers of chocolate covered wafer, that you can break off one-by-one.
 To share I suppose, although I rarely do 🙂

 It was brought to market by Norwegian confectioner Freia in 1937, two years after the KitKat.
-But it was in the 1960s that Freia took a critical step – promoting the Kvikk Lunsj as a chocolate bar for hikers and skiers.
+But it was in the 1960s that Freia took a critical step.
+They began to promote the Kvikk Lunsj as the chocolate bar for hikers and skiers.

 The idea behind the marketing is to encourage Norwegian hikers to pack a couple of these bars in their napsacks every weekend when they head to the hills.
 And they do.
 The average Norwegian eats nine Kvikk Lunsj bars every year!
 Helped of course by the fact that Kvikk Lunsj is one of the cheapest chocolate bars on the market.